use-ink/ink-playground/README.md

 ## Description

-When we use the Rust analyzer in e.g. Visual Studio code, most of its functionalities like auto completion and syntax highlightning are provided by the `IDE` crate.
-However, the source code of a Rust project which RA processes is collected by the `project_model` crate by scanning through the project structure on a hard drive.
+When we use the Rust analyzer in e.g. Visual Studio code, the `IDE` crate provides most of its functionalities as auto completion and syntax highlighting.
+However, when RA processes the source code of a Rust project it collects most of the required data thorough the `project_model` crate by scanning through the project structure on a hard drive.
 It gathers the required data from the hard disk of your computer and transfers it into the `Change` object.
-This change object is then sent to the Database and contains the precise instructions on how to update the RA database with the required project data.
+RA then sends this change object to the `Database` and contains the precise instructions on how to update the RA database with the required project data.

-This process, in a strongly simplified way, is visualized in Fig.1 below:
+We visualize his process, in a strongly simplified way, in Fig.1 below:

 <figure>
 <p align="center">